19 Types of Drill Bits You Need to Have in Your Toolbox

 19 Types of Drill Bits

-These are in no particular order and vary in their own construction, the type of material they're meant to work with, and even their core purposes.
+Believe it or not, the first drill and bit we know about was the bore drill used in Egypt around 3,000 BC.
+These bits are in no particular order and vary in their own construction, the type of material they're meant to work with, and even their core purposes.
 Make sure to familiarize yourself with the various drill bit styles, because knowing what's possible is half the battle.

 Twist Drill Bits